ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d of the free and the home ui fin- brave.
-On the sh&lt; re dimly seen through the mists of the deep.
-Where the f.w&#x27;s haughty hosts in dead sileuce re­
-j poses.
-What is that uliirh the bre-aeoer the towering steep,
-it fitfully blows, half conceals liait • ):.-.-limes.
-Now It catches the gleam of the morning&#x27;s first beam,
+e gleam of the morning&#x27;s first beam,
 ill full glory reflected now shines o&#x27;er the stream:
 &gt;Tis the star spamried tnuner—O! long may it wave
 O&#x27;er the land of the free and the home of the brave!